 The whole thing works by means of APIs.
 What are APIs, i.e. programming interfaces?
 We explain this in detail in this blog post.
 In simple terms, APIs allow different software and tools to communicate with each other and exchange data and information.
 But don't worry, Make has simplified these APIs and mapped them in the simple interface via "modules", small icons that stand for different applications and process steps.
 The process that is then "built" in Make usually looks like this:

 A trigger is set, also called a trigger.
 In the previous example: an email, for example in Outlook, with the keyword "project".
 Make scans the corresponding Outlook application at recurring time intervals for exactly this trigger.
-If this is recognised, the process starts: the email is read and split into customer data, email content and file attachments.
-Then the CRM system, for example Hubspot, is tapped.
+If this is recognized, the process starts: the email is read and split into customer data, email content and file attachments.
+Then the CRM system, for example HubSpot, is tapped.
 This is searched for the relevant customers and the email content plus attachments are stored.

 This represents a very simple and short process.
 Of course, such workflows are also possible for much more complex and multi-step processes.
 This process, which Make calls "Scenario", runs around the clock once it is switched on and starts as soon as the trigger is detected.